-On September 30, 2024, Captivision Korea entered into a Consulting Agreement (the "Consulting Agreement") with Houng Ki Kim, pursuant to which Mr. Kim agreed to provide Captivision Korea with management consulting services related to (x) to identifying and proposing financing options, (y) establishing financial policies and guidelines and (z) optimizing operational efficiency (collectively, the "Services").
+On September 30, 2024, Captivision Korea entered into the Consulting Agreement with Houng Ki Kim, pursuant to which Mr. Kim agreed to provide Captivision Korea with management consulting services related to (x) to identifying and proposing financing options, (y) establishing financial policies and guidelines and (z) optimizing operational efficiency (collectively, the "Services").
 As consideration for the Services, we agreed to issue to Mr. Kim (i) 100,000 ordinary shares upon the execution of the Consulting Agreement and (ii) 10,000 ordinary shares on a monthly basis for the duration of the Consulting Agreement.